 Who said the iPad lacks an SD card slot or USB?
 Well, of course it does, but there is a way round that if you crave a physical camera connection.
 One adapter accepts SD cards, the other has a USB 3.0 port.
 Plug in a camera directly or pop in a memory card to import photos and movies to the iPad for viewing or editing, and sync them with a computer later.

-The $99 Apple TV streams video well, but it really excels at being a wireless TV conduit for iOS devices: AirPlay video streaming of content, including home movies, streaming slideshows, mirroring of iPad content on a big screen, and even some games that turn the iPad and your HDTV into a two-screen experience.
+The Apple TV for $149 streams video well, but it really excels at being a wireless TV conduit for iOS devices: AirPlay video streaming of content, including home movies, streaming slideshows, mirroring of iPad content on a big screen, and even some games that turn the iPad and your HDTV into a two-screen experience.
 That, plus 1080p support, all make the Apple TV an excellent choice for a large home living room.

 This is perfect for the person who has an Apple laptop and an iPad/iPhone.
 It attaches to the Apple laptop power charger giving you a USB (type A) port to plug-in that iPad or iPhone for fast charging.
 It also has various adapters for outlets around the world -- perfect for the traveler in your family.

 Apple's AirPods are fully wireless headphones that offer a reliable wireless connection, effortless pairing with Apple devices, decent sonics and good call quality.
 The included compact charging case quickly charges the buds.

 While BB-8 is not in this year's "Rogue One," the BB-8 toy from Sphero still delights this holiday season.
 You can setup and interact with BB-8 via an iPad.

 Pick up a Battle-Worn BB-8 Droid with Force Band by Sphero for $200.